 Occupations and Workforce

-Fordsville is a blue-collar town, with 38.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fordsville, you'll notice that it is more blue-collar than most other communities in America.
+38.55% of Fordsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fordsville is a city of service providers, construction workers and builders and managers.
 There are especially a lot of people living in Fordsville who work in management occupations (12.85%), food service (12.29%) and office and administrative support (7.82%).

 Setting & Lifestyle